4rg0n/bitburner/README.md

 ## Some usefull commands

-`run dist.js n00dles foodnstuff --take 0.1 --tail`
+`run dist.js n00dles foodnstuff --take 0.1 --scale 0.5 --tail`

+Good for starting.
 Will start attacking `n00dles` and `foodnstuff`.
-It will grow and take 10% of the the servers `moneyMax`.
+It will grow servers to `moneyMax` and `take` `10%` of the the servers `moneyMax`.
+Will automatically buy / upgrade servers with `scale` `50%` of your current money as available money (optional).
 And it will display a monitor with `--tail`.

+`run dist.js --take 0.9 --boost --aggro --cap 2PB --share --free 64 --tail`

+Good for mid / late game.
+Will `boost` scheduled work, so more work is produced.
+By using `aggro` a more aggressive distribution method is used, where more script instances are spawned.
+The `cap` is a safety mechanism so a maximum of `2PB` will be used, because `boost` and `aggro` with a lot of available ram capacity can crash the game.
+Any unused ram (ignores `cap`) will be used for `ns.share()` scripts.
+At your home computer there will be minimum of `64`GB `free` ram.
+And it will display a monitor with `--tail`.

 `run scan.js isHackable true --filter moneyMax --filter moneyRank --sort moneyMax --desc`

 Will display all `isHackable` servers `moneyMax` and `moneyRank` value only and sort by highest `moneyMax` first.

-`run scan.js files .cct --filter files`
+`run scan.js files .cct --filter files --filter path`

 Will show servers with certain `files`.